Nimba-Solutions/OpenAPI-Unlocked/README.md

-# OpenAPI Unlocked
+# OpenAPI-Unlocked

-OpenAPI Unlocked brings the power of OpenAPI (Swagger) documentation to Salesforce development through an unlocked package.
+OpenAPI-Unlocked brings the power of OpenAPI (Swagger) documentation to Salesforce development through an unlocked package.
 Enable your team to create beautiful, interactive API documentation with minimal effort - directly on Salesforce!

 ## Overview

-OpenAPI Unlocked allows Salesforce developers to add simple annotations to their `@RestResource` Apex classes that automatically generate standardized OpenAPI (Swagger) documentation.
+OpenAPI-Unlocked allows Salesforce developers to add simple annotations to their `@RestResource` Apex classes that automatically generate standardized OpenAPI (Swagger) documentation.
 Publish your API documentation directly to Experience Cloud sites (experimental) and give your integration partners the gift of clear, interactive documentation.

 ## Key Features